Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 Make the link and button labels understandable without the context for all users and, in particular, the visually impaired.
 During the navigation with a screen reader, it should be possible to access the links list of the page to navigate quickly.
 If your page contains several “learn more” links, it will be impossible to differentiate from each other.

-If it is not possible to make a link more explicit (e.g. not enough space) but the label of the current link is sufficiently clear for people having access to the screen, **a `title`**attribute must use to display a tooltip, containing all the necessary information, at the mouse rollover, but also to complete the title with additional content, as you wish, via:
+If it is not possible to make a link more explicit (e.g. not enough space) but the label of the current link is sufficiently clear for people having access to the screen, **a `title`**attribute must use to display a tooltip, containing all the necessary information, at the mouse rollover, but also to complete the title with additional content with, at choice:
 - a piece of text hidden by <a href="./examples/masking/index.html"> accessible display </a> via CSS
 - by using an attribute `aria-label` or` aria-labelledby` containing all the contents of `title` (see [ARIA attributes that can save you](./ label-ledby-describedby.html)).